gmecc/NACA4-turbo-gmecc/README.md

 ![NACA4-turbo](images/NACA4-turbo.jpg)

-## Profile coordinates
+## Airfoil coordinates

 ```python
 pr.f
 ```

-## Calculation of the profile based on the angle of rotation of the flow
+## Calculation of the airfoil based on the angle of rotation of the flow

 - `dalpha` - flow angle.